ldp-wg-aug21/trait_data_hunting/README.md

 **Comparing Distributions of Traits**

 Species listed within the Wild Species Reports were compiled into a complimentary dataset to compare traits of species within the C-LPI, to the broader group of species within Canada.
-The list of species was derived from the Wild Species Reports (2015) and associated dataset (https://www.wildspecies.ca/reports).
+The list of species was derived from the 2015 Wild Species Reports (https://www.wildspecies.ca/reports) and includes native Canadian species with applicable conservation status (i.e., exotic species, hybrids and accidental species under the NatureServe rank of “not applicable” were excluded).

 **Mammals**